oauthstuff/draft-ietf-oauth-security-topics/recommendations.md

 described by OWASP [@owasp_redir].

 Clients MUST prevent CSRF.
+(CSRF, in this context, refers to redirections to the redirection endpoint that do not originate at the authorization server, but a malicious third party.
+See Section 4.4.1.8. of [@RFC6819] for details.)
 One-time use CSRF tokens carried in the `state` parameter, which are securely bound to the user agent, SHOULD be used for that purpose.
 If PKCE [@RFC7636] is used by the client and the client has ensured that the authorization server supports PKCE, the client MAY opt to not use `state` for CSRF protection, as such protection is provided by PKCE.
 In this case, `state` MAY be used again for its original purpose, namely transporting data about the application state of the client (see (#csrf_countermeasures)).

 In order to prevent mix-up attacks, clients MUST only process redirect